redips/Stack/docs/bootstrap-admin-ui/getting-started.md

 Content of CRUD templates is split into configurable blocks.

-You are able to add new blocks, disable existing ones, or reorder them using the [TwigExtra package](../twig-extra/getting-started.md).
+You are able to add new blocks, disable existing ones, or reorder them using the [TwigHooks package](../twig-hooks/getting-started.md).

 ### Create